jacobwconklin/TypeFightBackend/README.md

     DB_USER={Insert MongoDB Atlas Database Username}
     DB_PASS={Insert MongoDB Atlas Database Password}

+To use require('referral-codes') need to run
+    npm i node-fetch@2.6.1
+    as new versions of node-fetch only support ESM

 ## Deployment

 Deploy by installing Azure App Service extension, then from the command pallete go to azure sign in,